 XBP Europe's profitability depends on, among other things, its ability to generate revenue in excess of its expenses.
 However, XBP Europe has significant and continuing fixed costs and expenses, which it may not be able to reduce adequately to sustain such profitability if its revenue continues to decrease, or if revenue does not increase commensurately with an increase in costs.
 In addition, XBP Europe may encounter unforeseen expenses, difficulties, complications, delays and other unknown events that may cause its costs to exceed its expectations.
-In addition, XBP Europe will incur certain additional legal, accounting and other expenses that it would not occur as a wholly-owned subsidiary of Exela, as further described in the risk factor entitled 'Following the consummation of the Business Combination, the Combined Entity will incur significant increased expenses and administrative burdens as a public company, which could have an adverse effect on its business, financial condition and results of operations'' below.
+In addition, XBP Europe will incur certain additional legal, accounting and other expenses that it would not occur as a wholly-owned subsidiary of Exela, as further described in the risk factor entitled "Following the consummation of the Business Combination, the Combined Entity will incur significant increased expenses and administrative burdens as a public company, which could have an adverse effect on its business, financial condition and results of operations" helps technology that has resulted in less transactions that fall under the contractual arrangements with XBP Europe.
+In addition, one of XBP Europe's top 10 clients ended its contract with XBP Europe in April 2023, and another one of XBP Europe's top 10 clients in 2022 was for a one-off project and will not generate revenue in 2023.
+Contracts with several other large clients are up for renewal.
+Although these contracts are expected to be renewed, there can be no assurances that they will be renewed on favorable terms or at all.

-XBP Europe's revenues have declined over the last few years due to, among other things, the COVID19 pandemic, a loss of clients, the completion of certain one-off projects, currency fluctuation exposure, the transition of XBP Europe's clients to lower revenue but higher margin systems and platforms, and changes of clients'
+XBP Europe's revenues have declined over the last few years due to, among other things, the COVID-19 pandemic, a loss of clients, the completion of certain one -off projects, currency fluctuation exposure, the transition of XBP Europe's clients to lower revenue but higher margin systems and platforms, and changes of clients'